SeelaSalorinta/SeelaSalorinta/README.md

 ### 🌱 Growing as a developer:
 - Every day is a new opportunity to learn and improve — I’m excited about where my knowledge will take me in the future!
 - I'm driven by challenges that push me to think critically and grow both as a programmer and as a problem-solver.
+- I’m also intrigued about the possibilities that technology offers for self-expression and creativity.

 ### 🚀 Let’s connect:
 - **LinkedIn**: [Seela Salorinta](https://www.linkedin.com/in/seela-salorinta-8a029b2ba/)